ajshul/grid-physics-engine/Engine_Guide.md

 Implemented via `PassPipeline` (`engine/pipeline.ts`).
 Each pass writes to the back buffer and uses write-guards to minimize cross-pass clobbering.
 The order avoids write conflicts and reflects physical causality (pressure → motion → reactions → thermal).

+Note: Scene loading via SDL does not alter pass order or physics semantics.
+Scenes are compiled into initial grid tiles/entities/emitter metadata and then fed to the engine as an initial state.

 ---

 ## Pressure Model